thubZai/thubZai.github.io/_portfolio/portfolio-2.md

 ---
 title: "💡VGG16 and Transfer Learning"
 excerpt: "How I used them to classify medical images!"
-collection: Projects & Papers💡
+collection: Projects
 ---

 Deep learning has transformed computer vision, and VGG16 is one of those architectures proving its worth.
 In this project, I combined VGG16 with transfer learning to classify medical images, specifically focusing on detecting brain tumors in MRI scans.
 Here's what I did and learned, and how this approach can be applied to real-world problems.